nicholas-ds/StudioMuse/StudioMuse/docs/backedRefactor.md

 We've made significant progress in the backend refactoring:

 1. **Core LLM Infrastructure**: Successfully moved the base LLM class, service provider, and prompts to the backend.
-2. **LLM Providers**: Implemented both Perplexity and Gemini LLM providers in the backend.
+2. **LLM Providers**: Successfully implemented both Perplexity and Gemini LLM providers in the backend.
+3. **Live LLM Testing**: Verified that both LLM providers can make successful API calls and return valid responses.
-3. **Testing Framework**: Created comprehensive test scripts that grow with each component:
+4. **Testing Framework**: Created comprehensive test scripts that grow with each component:
-   - `test_llm.py`: Verifies all LLM functionality
+   - `test_llm.py`: Verifies all LLM functionality with live API calls
    - `test_api.py`: Tests API endpoints
-4. **API Foundation**: Set up the basic FastAPI server with health check and configuration endpoints.
+5. **API Foundation**: Set up the basic FastAPI server with health check and configuration endpoints.
-5. **Palette Demystification API**: Successfully implemented and tested the palette demystification endpoint.
+6. **Palette Demystification API**: Successfully implemented and tested the palette demystification endpoint.
-6. **API Client**: Created a client for the plugin to communicate with the backend API.
+7. **API Client**: Created a client for the plugin to communicate with the backend API.
-7. **Test Provider Support**: Added special handling for test providers in the API to facilitate testing.
+8. **Test Provider Support**: Added special handling for test providers in the API to facilitate testing.

 ### 🔄 **Next Steps**